-Ever go to youtube to learn how to do something, and they spend 75% of the time telling you a useless life story before they give you the actual information?
+Ever go to youtube to figure out how to do something and they spend 75% of the time telling you a useless life story before they give you the actual information?
 And then they spend 20% of the time saying:

 Don’t forget to subscribe!

 Go to my second channel!